hydro-informatics/hydro-informatics.github.io/exercises/ex-sp.md

 The sequent peak algorithm repeats this calculation over multiple years and the highest volume observed determines the required volume.

 In this exercise, we use daily flow measurements from Vanilla River (in Vanilla-arid country with monsoon periods) and target outflow volumes to supply farmers and the population of Vanilla-arid country with sufficient water during the dry seasons.
-This exercise guides you through loading the daily discharge data, creating the monthly *SD* (storage) curve, and calculating the required storage volume.
+This exercise guides you through loading the daily discharge data, creating the monthly $SD$ (storage) curve, and calculating the required storage volume.

 ## Pre-processing of Flow Data